Why Every Company Needs a Digital Lab

-Care and feeding of the device lab and computers are required to maintain operation for automated testing.
+Care and feeding of the digital device lab and computers are required to maintain operation for automated testing.
 The devices require 3 hours/month/device on average of maintenance, diagnosing and fixing unresponsive devices, configuration issues, and so on.
 Similarly, Mac and PC servers need maintenance at a rate of around 2 hours/month/server.

 And finally, if more than 20 devices are connected, a RF inspection to certify the lab has safe RF levels of operation needs to be completed.
 This is an annual cost of around $10,0000.

 The net result is that it costs $6,200/device, or $156K annually for the full device service.
 This is just to host all the devices as a service.
 We have yet to add into the ability to automate testing.
 We’ll get into that, but first let’s build out the desktop browser-as-a-service component of the lab.